Chart Color Schemes

 Seaforth's median age exceeds the national pattern

-The median age in Seaforth is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-The 45-54 age group makes up 17.2% of the population in Seaforth, compared to Greater Sydney, while the 25-34 cohort represents only 5.5%.
-This concentration of the 45-54 age group is well above the national average of 12.0%.
-According to post-2021 Census data, the 15 to 24 age group has grown from 12.9% to 15.9%, and the 55 to 64 cohort has increased from 12.7% to 13.8%.
-Conversely, the 35 to 44 cohort has declined from 12.2% to 10.6%, and the 0 to 4 age group has dropped from 5.9% to 4.7%.
-Population forecasts for the year 2041 indicate substantial demographic changes in Seaforth, with the 85+ age group expected to grow by 72 people, reaching 317 from 184.
-Notably, all of this growth will be accounted for by the combined 65+ age groups, reflecting Seaforth's aging population profile.
+The median age in Seaforth is 42 years, significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
+The 45-54 age group has a strong representation at 17.2%, compared to Greater Sydney's percentage, while the 25-34 cohort is less prevalent at 5.5%.
+This concentration in the 45-54 age group is well above the national average of 12.0%.
+According to post-2021 Census data, the 15 to 24 age group has grown from 12.9% to 15.8%, and the 55 to 64 cohort has increased from 12.7% to 13.9%.
+Conversely, the 35 to 44 cohort has declined from 12.2% to 10.6%, and the 5 to 14 group has dropped from 17.3% to 16.0%.
+Population forecasts for the year 2041 indicate substantial demographic changes for Seaforth.
+Leading this shift, the 85+ age group is expected to grow by 76% (138 people), reaching a total of 323 from 184.
+Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting Seaforth's aging demographic profile.
 In contrast, the 25 to 34 and 55 to 64 cohorts are expected to experience population declines.